 Common questions you’ll likely be asked may include:

 - Have you made a complete recovery from your Mononucleosis?

 - Did you suffer from any serious complications as a result of your Mononucleosis?

 - Have you been diagnosed with any other pre-existing medical conditions?

 - Are you currently taking any prescription medications?

-- In the past 2 years have you been admitted to the hospital for any reason?
+- In the past two years, have you been admitted to the hospital for any reason?

 - Are you currently working now?